-STRONGLY POSITIVE PREDICTORS (needs colic surgery)
+STRONGLY POSITIVE PREDICTORS (the horse probably needs colic surgery)

-1. Response to analgesia – If your horse has colic, and a potent pain-relieving drug, such as xylazine or detomodine doesn’t stop the colic pain, or if the pain starts back within a few minutes of receiving such drugs, it’s a sign that the colic is serious.
+Response to analgesia – If your horse has colic, and the most potent pain-relieving drugs, such as xylazine or detomodine don’t stop the colic pain, or if the pain starts back within a few minutes of receiving such drugs, it’s usually a sign that the colic pain is more serious and the the horse may require surgery for a chance at recovery.
 On the other hand, if your horse responds to those drugs, and the pain does not return, that’s usually a wonderful sign that surgery isn’t needed.

 STRONGLY NEGATIVE PREDICTORS (probably doesn’t need colic surgery)